 |● PART V – Metadata Common Vocabulary (Published in January 2009)|

-- Governance of commonly used SDMX metadata artefacts (Version 1.1, published in October 2013)
+- Governance of commonly used SDMX metadata artefacts (Version 1.2, published on 26 March 2014)

 These guidelines describe the SDMX governance model and the governance principles of the artefacts.
 They also deal with maintenance issues related to these artefacts.
 These guidelines are the basis when the SDMX standards are implemented in statistical domains.